 Dry Cat Food

 Dogs generally love cat food.
 The problem is that they love cat food due to its high meat content.
 That high protein content can be hard on dogs' stomachs, but in small quantities, dogs tend to tolerate it quite well.
-So, if you are going to go this route, please keep your treats to a minimum.
+So, if you are going to go this route, please keep your treats to a minimum and try to go for organic cat food as much as possible.
 You should only use a few small cat food pieces at a time and monitor your dog for any issues afterward.

 The same food that you buy for your little ones works astonishingly well as a dog treat!
 Open up a jar of chicken and gravy baby food, for example, and your dog will come running!
 Since you can't hold small amounts of baby food in your hand, this treat works best when you are doing recall training or are working in distracting situations.
 It's one of the best puppy reward treats!

 Dog Food Soft Roll: Another One of the Best Dog Training Treats